bioinfwithjudith/PR-INBRE_Python_Workshop/README.md

 ## Python3 Part 1 - The use of a Python Interpreter and running your first set of commands.
 ### Lesson 1.0.0 Connecting to Google Colab

 Google Colab is a great way to test and store code in a notebook fashion.
 In this workshop, we will use Jupyter Notebooks to store note keeping and develop code to finish exercises.
+All you need is access to the internet and your own gmail account.

 ### Lesson 1.1.0 Python Interpreter in Jupyter Notebook
 ### Lesson 1.2.0 Python Datatypes
 ### Lesson 1.3.0 Evaluate the GC content of a DNA sequence